kirillkovalenko/nssm/README.txt

 so the actual time to shutdown may be longer than the sum of all configured timeouts if the application spawns multiple subprocesses.

+To skip applying the above stop methods to all processes in the application's process tree, applying them only to the original application process, set the HKLM\SYSTEM\CurrentControlSet\Services\<service>\Parameters\AppKillProcessTree registry value, which should be of type REG_DWORD, to 0.

 Console window
 --------------